Curry scores 34 points off bench, Warriors lead Nuggets 2-0

 TIP-INS

-Nuggets: Jokic shot 9 for 20 and has missed all eight of his 3-point tries in two games. … Denver committed costly turnovers once more, 18 of them leading to 25 Warriors points — something Malone stressed couldn’t happen.
+Nuggets: Jokic shot 9 for 20 and has missed all eight of his 3-point tries in two games. … Denver had intended to inquire to the NBA about Cousins’ back-to-back technicals in Game 1 that led to his ejection with 10:28 left in the game, though Malone wouldn’t provide details about whether the Nuggets had indeed spoken to the league and said he would keep any such discussions private.
+Cousins scored five straight points during one second-quarter sequence. … Denver committed costly turnovers once more, 18 of them leading to 25 Warriors points — something Malone stressed couldn’t happen.

 Warriors: Curry, Poole and Thompson combined to go 31 for 52 from the floor with 13 3s.
-It was the fourth time three Warriors guards scored 20 or more points and first since 2013. … While the Warriors held a 41-35 rebounding advantage in the series opener, Denver led 47-35 on Monday. … Golden State is 17-4 in Game 2 of the playoffs dating to the 2015 title run when the franchise captured its first championship in 40 years. … Andre Iguodala sat out with neck spasms.
+It was the fourth time three Warriors guards scored 20 or more points and first since 2013. … While the Warriors held a 41-35 rebounding advantage in the series opener, Denver led 47-35 on Monday. … Golden State is 17-4 in Game 2 of the playoffs dating to the 2015 title run when the franchise captured its first championship in 40 years. … The Warriors planned to take Tuesday off then practice in San Francisco on Wednesday before flying to Denver.

 QUOTABLE